-Xylitol, and other artificial sweeteners, should definitely be considered toxic for dogs.
-However, moderate use of natural molasses could be a great supplement.
-You may wish to combine molasses with a dog treat and your best buddy will surely enjoy it.
+Xylitol, and other artificial sweeteners, are often toxic for dogs.
+On the other hand, moderate use of natural molasses could be a great supplement.
+Combining it with a dog treat is not a bad idea.

 Can I Give My Dog Molasses?
 Answer: Yes, in moderation

-This natural sweetener contains vitamin-B6, copper, iron, calcium, potassium, magnesium, manganese and selenium.
-Assuming it hasn’t been treated with chemicals, molasses is okay for dogs and offers several potential health benefits.
+Molasses is a natural sweetener that contains vitamin-B6, copper, iron, calcium, potassium, magnesium, manganese and selenium.
+Assuming it hasn’t been treated with chemicals, molasses is okay for dogs and may offer several potential health benefits.
 Compared to the use of artificial sweeteners, molasses is a truly superior alternative.

 We sometimes treat our dogs to all-natural organic biscuits made with peanut butter and molasses and they absolutely love them!